 - Follower activity, broken down into days and times, which can help you determine peak posting times

-While these analytics aren’t quite as sophisticated as Facebook’s Insights, it still gives us a lot of information about how progress on the platform.
-We can see how our impressions, reach, and engagement are increasing or decreasing month to month, and how it holds up against a growing or shrinking follower count.
+With Insights, you can see how your impressions, reach, and engagement are increasing or decreasing month to month, and how those stats hold up against a growing or shrinking follower count.

 By comparing this information against top performing posts and analyzing their performance, you can detect trends and patterns that will help you make your marketing more effective long term.

-Instagram is a must-use platform that ecommerce businesses should add to their marketing roster if they haven’t already.
-Embrace it fully by diving into the different features enthusiastically, posting different types of content regularly, and engaging with your audience.
-You may even be surprised by how quickly you see the results come pouring in.
+Instagram is a must-use platform that ecommerce businesses and marketers should add to their marketing roster if they haven’t already.
+Embrace it fully by diving into its different features enthusiastically, posting different types of content regularly, and engaging with your audience.
+You may even be surprised by how quickly you see results come pouring in.

 Illustration by Eugenia Mello

 Ready to create your business?
 Start your free 14-day trial of Shopify—no credit card required.

 How do I promote my business on Instagram?